QasimK/qasimk.github.io/_posts/2018-02-10-ASRock-Pro4-TPM2.md

 Most motherboards these days have TPM headers where you can add a TPM chip, usually sold-separately.
 AMD Ryzen processors actually come with TPM built-in.
 Linux doesn't really have any support for TPM.

 It can be difficult to get the actual TPM chip itself.
 I wasn't able to get [ASRock's TPM-S][asrock-tpms] chip for the [ASRock H97M Pro4][asrock-motherboard] motherboard, but I was able to get ASRock's TPM2-S chip.
 The connector is the same, but the software-side does not seem to be backward's compatible.
 Fortunately, I found a [forum thread][asrock-forum] where it seemed that ASRock had a non-public BIOS available that supported the TPM2-S chip.
-I emailed ASRock directly and they provided the same [BIOS 2.10c][asrock-new-bios] file.
+I emailed ASRock directly and they provided the same [BIOS 2.10c file][asrock-new-bios].

 It worked like a charm.
 They warned me that boot times might be longer, and I found they were *significantly* longer.
 I'm not sure if that is down to using TPM, or whether it is down to the new BIOS.